junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 "Cat?"
 He whispers again.

 The crunchy sound pauses a second, and then the blue eyes emerge.
-There's a dead rat between his teeth, the limbs and tail limping around his mouth.
+There's a dead rat between his teeth, the limbs and tail limp around his mouth.
 Cat meets Dean's eyes, wide and blue, and then right before his eyes, he drops the rat and pushes it closer to Dean with his paws.

 Dean blinks.
 "You're hungry."
 He realizes and immediately starts feeling bad.
 They never really have enough food, he can barely keep Sammy not to starve, let alone himself, how would he be able to feed Cat now?
 He completely forgot to think about the food shortage problem when he got excited with the idea that he got to keep Cat with him.
 Their life isn't exactly a perfect life for a creature to live with.
 And apparently, Cat is hungry now, and he can't do anything to help.

 Dean ducks his head shamefully.
 "I'm so sorry, buddy.
 I forgot about your dinner, that you have to scrap it yourself."
 He eyes the dead rat, which, actually looks not too bad, for a cat, at least it looks juicy and full of protein and meaty, which means nutrition.
 He can't even guarantee all that for Sammy's food all the time, much less for his own.

 He nods at the rat, talking to Cat again.
 "And sorry for interrupting your dinner.
 You can get on with it.
 Just wipe it clean before you come join us for TV, alright?"
-He makes a gesture of wiping his own mouth, feeling a little silly talking with the cat about manner like he can understand.
+He makes a gesture of wiping his own mouth, feeling a little silly talking with the cat about table manners like he can understand.
 But in the way the cat looks back at him, he thinks he really can.
 He wonders if Dad just forgot to tell him that the most important thing about this cat creature is that they can understand humans, or it's just Cat.
 He gets a feeling that Cat is different, unique, special.

-Cat tilts his head, pushing the dead rat again with his right front paw, moving it closer to Dean.
-Dean eyes the rat again, and then Cat, then back to the rat.
+Cat tilts his head, pushing the dead rat forward again with his right front paw, moving it closer to Dean.
+Dean glances at the rat again, and then Cat, then back to the rat.
 "You... want to give it to me?"

 Cat lets out a quiet "meow" as answer.